Stantonbury

-Stantonbury is a district and civil parish of Milton Keynes, Buckinghamshire, England.
+Stantonbury is a district and civil parish of Milton Keynes, Buckinghamshire, England, situated roughly 2 mi north of Central Milton Keynes.
 The toponym Stanton is derived from an Old English term for "stone-built farmstead" and the bury element from the French family Barri who held it in 1235.
 The original Stantonbury is a deserted medieval village now known as Stanton Low; the Stantonbury name has been reused for the modern district at the heart of the civil parish.

 Civil parish

 As well as Stantonbury itself, the civil parish of Stantonbury includes the districts of Bancroft and Bancroft Park, Blue Bridge, Bradville and Linford Wood.
 The population of the parish of Stantonbury grew from 19 at the 1971 census to 3,938 according to the 1981 census.
 By the time of the 2001 census its population had reached 9,010.
 At the 2011 census, it had 10,084 people.

 Bancroft

-The residential Bancroft district is divided by Shenley Brook into Bancroft Park to the north and Bancroft to the south.
-The brook valley here is part of the flood control system and is a linear park for the most of the year.
+The residential Bancroft district is divided by Shenley Brook into Bancroft Park to the west and Bancroft to the east.
+The brook valley here is part of the flood control system and is a linear park for most of the year.
 There is a permanent wetland with associated plants and wildlife.

 The foundations of a Romano-British farm known as Bancroft Roman Villa are in what is now the North Loughton Park, overlooking the Shenley Brook.
 Rescue excavations in 1957 identified a group of perhaps four buildings, traces of a hypocaust and sherds of Iron Age pottery.
 A section of mosaic flooring recovered from the site is in the "guest services lounge" of Central Milton Keynes shopping centre.

 A copy of the famous Concrete Cows sculpture is at the southern end of the park (the original is in the Milton Keynes Museum).
 The Cows were originally sited here.

 Bancroft is a haven for birds and one of the best places to see a common kingfisher.
 This is because of the wide variety of habitats the Parks Trust has created, from old grassland managed as wildflower meadows, through patches of thorn scrub to extensive marsh. cowslips and salad burnet flower in the spring, followed in summer to the customary flowers of traditional hay meadow: lady's bedstraw and birdsfoot trefoil.

 Bancroft pétanque Piste, which is near the Roman villa site, is provided by the Parks Trust free of charge.
 Also known as boules, pétanque is a traditional game played with steel balls on any sandy or gravelly surface across a large part of Europe.

 The Bancrofts comprise just half the H2/H3/V5/V6 grid square, which is divided by the West Coast Main Line; the line is also the parish boundary, with Stacey Bushes (in Wolverton and Greenleys parish) on the other side of the tracks.
 Monks Way (H3, A422) bounds the parish from the neighbouring Bradwell.